Ecoent/FoodScan/README.md

-# food_scan
+# foodScan

-A new Flutter application.
+A Flutter application which scan your food.

 ## Getting Started